 Do Hearing Aids Work With Medical Alert Systems?

 Nowadays, it’s common for hearing aids to connect directly to televisions, tablets, and cell phones.
 Unfortunately, hearing aids don’t connect directly to most medical alert systems.
 The biggest exception is the Lively Smart, which is hearing aid compatible.
 Whichever medical alert system you choose, though, your hearing aids will still boost your hearing as you speak with the operator through your system’s base unit or pendant speakerphone.

 Some hearing aids actually come with some of the same features as a medical alert system.
 The Livio AI hearing aids from Starkey double as fall detection devices.
 If you fall while wearing them, the connected app will notify three contacts of the fall and of your GPS location.
+If you fall while wearing them, the connected app will notify three contacts of the fall and your GPS location.
 That way, someone can give you a call, come over to help you, and/or contact emergency services on your behalf.